herebythere/baseboard/README.md

 body { }
 `

-Add your custom declarations after:
+Add your custom declarations copy and paste utility classes after:

 `/* Put your custom classes here. */`

-Remember to delete the unused media queries and utility classes before you push your final solutions.
+Remember to delete the unused utility classes and media queries before you push your final solutions.

 ##License##
 Baseboard is released under the [MIT License](https://opensource.org/licenses/MIT) and is intended for students, artists, and small start-ups.